hwdsl2/docker-whisper/README.md

     -p 9000:9000 \
     -d hwdsl2/whisper-server
 ```

+**Important:** This image requires at least 700 MB of available RAM for the default `base` model.
+Systems with 512 MB or less of RAM are not supported.

 **Note:** For internet-facing deployments, using a [reverse proxy](#using-a-reverse-proxy) to add HTTPS is **strongly recommended**.
 In that case, also replace `-p 9000:9000` with `-p 127.0.0.1:9000:9000` in the `docker run` command above, to prevent direct access to the unencrypted port.
 Set `WHISPER_API_KEY` in your `env` file when the server is accessible from the public internet.